MAbdullahAhmad/ai-student/5-theory-logic-math-code-class/5-class/README.md

 *Note*:
 > Using [`/lib`](../lib) for making classes

-> This directory will be removed.
+> This directory may be removed.